-- Table lifts not to exceed 2m in height so that materials can be easily loaded up by hand. - Ladders are positioned adjacent to the table lift so the step off point is to the side. - When fitting a gate to a putlog scaffold to ensure that the support tubes are stable and cannot move. - Ladders are secured, with a halo around access point to provide additional handhold - Tools and materials must not be carried up the ladder as three points of contact cannot be maintained.
+- Table lifts not to exceed 2m in height so that materials can be easily loaded up by hand. - Ladders are positioned adjacent to the table lift so the step off point is to the side. - When fitting a gate to a putlog scaffold to ensure that the support tubes are stable and cannot move. - Ladders are secured. - Tools and materials must not be carried up the ladder as three points of contact cannot be maintained.